THANK YOU

 Dhammadīpā Roshi

-BGR Board member Dhammadīpā is the founder of Dassanāya Buddhist Community in Alexandria, Virginia.
+BGR Sangha Council member Dhammadīpā is the founder and Guiding Teacher of Dassanāya Buddhist Community in Alexandria, Virginia.
 She has been practicing Buddhism since 1987 and she was ordained in 2007.
 Dhammadīpā has received Dharma Transmission in the tradition of Soto Zen, and practiced for five years as a nun in the Theravāda tradition.
 In addition to English, she teaches in Spanish, an expression of her Latin heritage.
 She enjoys watercolor painting and spending time with her adult daughter.

 Satipațțhāna in Practice, Event 1: Mindfulness of the Body